itanivalkyrie/SushiDL/README.md

 ---

 <p align="center">
-  <strong>❤️ Si ce projet vous a été utile, vous pouvez le soutenir sur Ko-Fi
+  <strong>❤️ Si ce projet vous a été utile, vous pouvez le soutenir sur Ko-Fi<br/>
     If this project was useful to you, consider supporting it on Ko-Fi ❤️</strong>
 </p>